exceptionless/Website/content/news/2021/2021-08-16-how-to-use-error-boundaries-in-react.md

 > In the past, JavaScript errors inside components used to corrupt React’s internal state and cause it to emit cryptic errors on next renders.
 These errors were always caused by an earlier error in the application code, but React did not provide a way to handle them gracefully in components, and could not recover from them.

 That all changed with React 16.
 However, if you wanted to recover from a presentational layer error AND report it, there wasn't anything out of the box to help you.
-This is where [Exceptionless](https://exceptionless.com?utm_source=first_signup&utm_medium=blog&utm_campaign=error_boundary) (an open source error handling and monitoring tool) and React work really well together.
+This is where [Exceptionless](https://exceptionless.com?utm_source=first_signup&utm_medium=blog&utm_campaign=error_boundary) (an open-source error handling and monitoring tool) and React work really well together.

 Let's run through a quick tutorial that creates a React app that does the following: